-The Port of Pasco has recorded in its financial statements all material liabilities, including an estimate for situations which are not yet resolved but were, based on available information, management believes it is probable that the Port of Pasco will have to make payment.
-In the opinion of management, the Port's insurance policies and grants are adequate to pay all known or pending claims as noted below.
+The Port of Pasco has recorded in its financial statements all material liabilities, including an estimate for situations which are not yet resolved but where, based on available information, management believes it is probable that the Port of Pasco will have to make payment.
+In the opinion of management, the Port's insurance policies and grants are adequate to pay all known or pending claims.